What is a UK spouse visa?

 Can I work on a uk spouse visa?

-Yes, you are eligible to work or study in the UK once the visa has been granted.
+Yes, you are eligible to work, be self-employed or study in the UK once the visa has been granted.

 UK Spouse visa requirements